C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 In pairs, ask each student to build a tower with six interlocking cubes and then ask them the following question: What do you notice when you look at the two towers?
 (The towers are the same height and the same number of cubes.)

-Ask them to add any number of cubes to the towers, while making sure to keep the game tied.
+Ask them to add any number of cubes to the towers, while making sure to keep the towers the same height.

-Ask each team to explain how they maintained the tie.
+Ask each team to explain how they maintained the same height.
 Then write their answers on a chart.

 Example 1